Jewelry your skin will love.

 Verdict: Acceptable only as a secondary option.
 Not recommended as your daily hypoallergenic solution.

 The problem: The base metal is the issue.
-Gold plating wears off (especially in humid climates), and once the base metal is exposed, you're back to nickel exposure.
-Most "gold" earrings under ₱500 are brass with a micro-thin gold wash.
+Gold plating wears off (especially with daily wear), and once the base metal is exposed, you're back to nickel exposure.
+Most "gold" earrings under $30 on Amazon are brass with a micro-thin gold wash.

 Verdict: Never buy gold-plated earrings labeled "hypoallergenic" without asking what the base metal is.

-This is the second-biggest lie in Philippine jewelry.
+This is the second-biggest lie in jewelry marketing.

 Many sellers advertise "18K gold plated" or "gold plated stainless steel."
 What they don't tell you is how it was plated.